MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy determines if a user can remove the Microsoft Edge profile automatically signed in with a user's work or school account.

 If you enable this policy, a non-removable profile will be created with the user's work or school account on Windows.
 This profile can't be signed out or removed.
+The profile will be non-removable only if profile is signed-in with either on-premises account or Azure AD account that matches OS sign-in account.

 If you disable or don't configure this policy, the profile automatically signed in with a user's work or school account on Windows can be signed out or removed by the user.

 If you want to configure browser sign in, use the [BrowserSignin](#browsersignin) policy.

 This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management.

+From Microsoft Edge 89 onwards, if there is an existing on-premises profile with sync disabled and machine is hybrid joined, it will auto-upgrade the on-premises profile to Azure AD profile and make it non-removable instead of creating a new non-removable Azure AD profile.

   #### Supported features: